 You won’t wonder what to do in Moscow for long because there are activities everywhere.
 It’s the largest city on the European continent, and one of the most vital on Earth.
 While it’s a growing tourist destination, some of the coolest things in town are away from crowds.
-Still, you can check out my other guide on Moscow with Top Ten Things to Do in Moscow as well as my Hotel Review of the Radisson Royal in Moscow.
-Now, let’s talk about the ultimate hipster Moscow places!
+Still, you can check out my other guide on Moscow with TOP 10 THINGS TO DO IN MOSCOW as well as my HIPSTER & TRENDY MOSCOW RESTAURANT POST.

 What to do in Moscow?
 An Insider Guide!

 Moscow is becoming a more and more popular destination and the key tourist attractions can be extremely crowded, at least during weekends.
 If you want to get away from the crowds and find some gems in this city, find some inspiration below.

 Beyond the most obvious attractions are some of my favorite places in Moscow.
 Why?
 Because you’ll see that nothing is more thrilling than finding an extraordinary new place!